Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Estimation

 \section{Estimation}

-In this section, we first briefly review a standard estimation method for the loading matrix proposed by \cite{lam2011} in Section \ref{subsec:reviewlam} and then introduce our algorithm for obtaining a sparse estimate in Section \ref{subsec:est_algorithm}.
+In this section, we first briefly review a standard estimation method for the loading matrix proposed by \cite{lam2011} in Section \ref{subsec:reviewlam} and then present our algorithm for obtaining a sparse estimate in Section \ref{subsec:est_algorithm}.